Sivome/Sivome.github.io/_posts/2019-02-23-Flux-Balance-Analyses-with-COBRApy.md

     8%     8     PFK       atp_c + f6p_c --> adp_c + fdp_c + h_c

 Feel free to contact me if you need more information or if you want to set-up such a study!
-I hope this helped.
+I hope this is helpful.
 ```python

 ```